AshyPC/AshyPC.github.io/Service_Weekly/Sermon_Notes.md

 ### Barry Oakes

-### Sunday, November 25th., 2018
+### Sunday, December 2nd, 2018

 ### Sermon outline:

-* "Keeping Trust"  (Matthew 25:14-30)
+* "The Delusion of a Passive Rebel" (Luke 15:11-32)

 * Introduction

 1\.
-The heart of rebellion
+The passive rebel

 2\.
-Sin gone rabid
+Elder brother churches

 3\.
-Sin's devastation
+Me?
+An elder brother?

 4\.
-A Father's grace to sinners

-Conclusion
+The real ending... and abundant grace